panviz/kms/src/Concept.rst

 Principles
 ----------

-- General-purpose graph/network data editing software.
+- :doc:`Advanced graph visualization<app/interface/Graph visualization>`
-- Human brain associative thinking.
+- Human brain associative thinking
-- Proficient User eXperience.
+- Proficient User eXperience

 Graph
 -----
+:doc:`(Network / Multidimensional Array / Database) <app/Graph data model>`

 | The memory of the system is a graph.
 | There are only two main features to store content in Graphiy KMS.